aalpgiray/Turkish-To-Locale-Lower---Upper-Case-Fix/README.md

 # Turkish toLocaleLowerCase

-This fixes the issue with "I" and "İ";
+This fixes the issue with "I" becoming "i" when toLocaleLowerCase called uppun.

+# Getting started.

+Place the file before other scripts

 # Usage
 ```js